 The Biophysical Inventory of Chinchaga Wildland Park is released.

-In a press release from AWA, CPAWS and Wildcanada.net, the conservation groups speak out again the Alberta Government’s private negotiations with Grande Alberta Paper (GAP) pulp and paper mill who wants to renegotiate their deal with the government for 10,000 square kilometers in the Chinchaga area.
-In 1996, Environment Minister Ty Lund had promised to give Albertans full access to information regarding the GAP project.
+In a press release from AWA, CPAWS and Wildcanada.net, the conservation groups speak out against the Alberta Government’s private negotiations with Grande Alberta Paper (GAP) pulp and paper mill, who wishes to renegotiate their deal with the government for 10,000 square kilometers in the Chinchaga area.
+In 1996, the Environment Minister had promised to give Albertans full access to information regarding the GAP project.

 Murphy Oil Company Ltd. applies to the National Energy Board to build a 17km 12-inch pipeline just outside of the new Chinchaga Wildland Park, through the middle of the Chinchaga candidate area and the Chinchaga caribou range.

 AWA announces that at least one petroleum company has requested that the petroleum rights in Milk River and Chinchaga be put up for sale.
 Although the Environment Minister dismisses the announcement and claims that AWA is mistaken, AWA produces the leaked government document, dated May 23, 2000, which includes Milk River and Chinchaga on the list of land parcels to be sold in August and September.
 The AWA claims victory when the two parcels of land are eventually removed from the sale list.
 AWA calls for transparency and openness so that there is no need to rely on leaked documents.

 An 800km2 tract of land in Chinchaga is designated as a protected area – the Chinchaga Wildland Park – under the Special Places 2000 program.
 Unfortunately, due to the small size, ongoing industrial use and the lack of representative forests, the new protected area is a disappointment to conservationists.
 This same month, the provincial government authorizes logging by Daishowa-Marubeni and Manning Diversified Forest Products in another part of Chinchaga.